Boris0318/MVP_FinTech/README.md

 ## Project Objective

-This project is a Minimum Viable Product (MVP) Streamlit application for the StableNet Ledger, designed to showcase its revolutionary approach to cross-border payments.
+This project is a Minimum Viable Product (MVP) Streamlit application for the StableNet Ledger, designed for cross-border payments.
 The MVP simulates core functionalities including instantaneous settlements using regulated stablecoins (USDC, EURC) on a permissioned DLT network, a transparent transaction ledger, AI-powered liquidity forecasting and management, and simulated compliance checks.

-The goal of this MVP is to provide a visually stunning, highly interactive, and intuitive demonstration for investors and stakeholders, highlighting the platform's potential to disrupt the traditional correspondent banking system by emphasizing speed, cost-efficiency, transparency, liquidity optimization, and regulatory compliance.
+The goal of this MVP is to provide a visually, interactive, and intuitive demonstration for investors and stakeholders, highlighting the platform's potential to disrupt the traditional correspondent banking system (CBS) by emphasizing speed, cost-efficiency, transparency, liquidity optimization, and regulatory compliance.

 **Note:** All core functionalities in this MVP are simulated and do not connect to real-world DLT networks, stablecoin protocols, or external data feeds.